Terms & Conditions

 Article 11.
 Compensation and payment

 1. Client shall be charged a compensation during the term of the Agreement.
-To use the Services, Client can choose between the corporate recruitment model or the recruitment agencies model, unless explicitly agreed otherwise in the Agreement.
-In the corporate recruitment model compensation is based on the number of vacancies Client expects to post on the Platform.
-In the recruitment agencies model compensation is based on the number of users who can have access to the Platform.
+In the pricing model, compensation is based on the number of vacancies Client expects to post on the Platform and the number of employees Clients wants to assess.

 2. If Client wishes an upgrade of either the number of vacancies to be placed on the Platform or the number of users who can have access to the Platform, they can submit a request at any time.

 3. Client may request a downgrade of either the number of vacancies that can be placed on the Platform or the number of users who have access to the Platform, once during the term of the Agreement.
-Such request cannot be made during the first six months of the Agreement.
+Such request cannot be made during the first six months of the yearly Agreement or at the end of a monthly Agreement.

 4. The request to upgrade or downgrade the above mentioned models can only be submitted by Client to Equalture In Writing.
 After receiving a request In Writing from Client to upgrade or downgrade the chosen model, Equalture will grant this request within a reasonable period of time.
 The changes due to the upgrade or downgrade in the chosen model will become effective the first day of the month in which Equalture has accepted Clients request.